 Since the refereeing process is anonymous, the author’s name should not appear anywhere on the text file itself, including the notes.
 No title page is needed.
 However, an abstract of 100-150 words should be included with each submission.

-Please ensure that all citations and the Works Cited entries are in current MLA style.
+Please ensure that all citations and the Works Cited entries follow MLA 8 or 9 style rules.
 Please do not use automatically generated notes; end notes (only) must be entered manually.
 A paper that doesn’t meet our printing parameters can take many hours to adjust.
 To avoid needless changes and delays, it is best to use our guidelines from the start.
-For complete guidelines, please refer to the JFA Style Sheet for Articles.
+For complete guidelines, please refer to the Submission, Accessibility and Sensitivity Review Handbook.
+In case of conflicting instructions, defer to the Submission, Accessibility and Sensitivity Review Handbook.

 Contributors are responsible for acquiring all permissions to quote and/or use illustrations that accompany their article, and for paying (or arranging to have their institutions pay) all usage fees, including copyright.